SiddPlus/Technical-Art-Alive-Game/Dev Logs/Task 5 Physics Door Development Journal.md

 ## Research

-- What type of sources did you identity and want to explore?
-How would you justify it in reference to the brief set?
-Think about the focus of the brief.
-- What type of sources do you want to avoid?
-How could these kinds of sources be detrimental to the user experience, immersion or implementation?

 For this project, I conducted extensive research on Physics Door and Physics Constraint and explored the Unreal Engine to create a more immersive experience.
 I prioritized studying official documentations to develop my ability to learn new techniques independently and without direct guidance.

-[Additionally, I sought insights from practical tutorial and used an example of an existing game to deepen my understanding of Fire Particle Effect and ensure its proper implementation within the game.]
+Additionally, I sought insights from practical tutorial to deepen my understanding of Physics Door and Physics Constraint, to ensure its proper implementation within the game.

 #### Sources

-- An opening paragraph about the source stating the author, developer or organisation, this paragraph should explain the source's influence, credentials, critical reception, awards, reputation or any issues with the source.
-For example, if the source is not reputable.
-If the source is a game, the issues that occurred during development or if had a poor launch.
-- List the aspects analysed in reference to the current task.
-- An ending paragraph stating what you enjoyed or disliked, what you agreed with or not agree with.

 ###### Physics Constraint Component Unreal Engine User Guide